 The following are also required for the application:

-- research interest statement listing in order of preference three faculty members from the Texas State Psychology Department whose research interests most closely match your own
+- research interest statement listing in order of preference three graduate faculty members from the Texas State Psychology Department whose research interests most closely match your own

 - resume/CV including prior experience in research or clinical areas, awards, and scholarships